mhwlng/dashboard-elite/README.md

 - [WebView2 Runtime](https://go.microsoft.com/fwlink/p/?LinkId=2124703)
 - Blazor server

-The touch screen is connected via hdmi as a secondary monitor.
+The touch screen is connected via hdmi as a secondary monitor on the same PC that elite dangerous runs on.

-So, this will NOT work on e.g. a tablet or a separate device.
+You can also control this on a separate device in a different way:

+You run this application mininized and then start a web browser on another device.

+That browser connects to the web server that is built into this application.

+This won't work if the web browser runs on the SAME pc as Elite Dangerous.

 The game has to be set to borderless mode.
 Fullscreen mode WON'T work.